Last updated: ET

 Traffic drives on the left.
 Some roads may be inadequately paved and narrow.

-It is the sole prerogative of each country or region to determine who is allowed to enter.
-Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
-The following information on entry and exit requirements has been obtained from the British authorities.
-However, these requirements are subject to change at any time.
+It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
+Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
+The following information has been obtained from the British authorities and is subject to change at any time.
+The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
+While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
+The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
 It is your responsibility to check with the British High Commission or one of its consulates for up-to-date information.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 Canadians must present a passport to visit Anguilla, which must be valid for at least three months beyond the date of expected departure from that country.
-Before you leave, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.
+Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.

 Tourist visa: Not required